blinkfox/hexo-theme-matery/README.md

 - Simple and beautiful, and post is Beautiful and readable.
 - [Material Design](https://material.io/).
-- Responsive design,which can be displayed well on desktop, tablet, mobile phone, etc.
+- Responsive design, which can be displayed well on desktop, tablet, mobile phone, etc.
-- Home page carousel posts and changing 'banner' picture dynamically everday.
+- Home page carousel posts and changing 'banner' picture dynamically everyday.
-- Blog posts list with waterflow(There will be 24 images if the articl dosn't have  featured pictures).
+- Blog posts list with waterflow (There will be 24 images if the article doesn't have featured pictures).
 - Archive page with timeline.
 - Tags page of the **word cloud** and categories page of the **radar chart**
 - Rich 'About' page (including about me, posts charts, my projects, my skills, gallery etc.)